Moving to Diabetes Tech Town

 The new meters I am having a grand time exploring are the Lifescan One Touch Ultra-2 and the Ultra-Mini.
 Somebody at Lifescan must have overheard us type 1’s and type 2’s talking at support groups or conferences or in our sleep, about features we wanted in a meter, because these two are treasures of thoughtful details.
 First of all, the Ultra 2 fits snuggly into a hard case, which means it does not slip out when in use.
 Secondly, the tight little stretch casing for strips vials has tabs at both ends which are convenient for insertion and removal.
 Thirdly, a lancet device anchors in place securely, ready for action.
 The carrying case has a Velcro belt option and storage envelop convenient for ID and other necessities.
 I store a business card, diabetes info card, a $10 bill and a copy of my insurance card in case of emergency.
 The overall design is sleek and subtle.
 The meter options are useful, practical, simple to use and built right into the meter’s memory.
 No more log books for this type 1.
-With a simple scrolling I can note helpful comments on meals and exercise.
+With a simple scrolling, I can note helpful comments on meals and exercise.

 Shopping on Pump Street

-After 10 years of wearing Minimed and Metronic insulin infusion pumps, I shopped around for a change and decided on the Animas IR 1250.
+After 10 years of wearing Minimed and Medtronic insulin infusion pumps, I shopped around for a change and decided on the Animas IR 1250.
 Wild as this may sound, the name IR 1250 fascinated me in that its name sounded like I was headed to a Star Wars movie.
 Was IR 1250 an insulin robot?
 By pressing command buttons, IR 1250 performs gracefully and cautiously, almost with a personality of its own.
 It’s not just an efficient continuous insulin delivery system.
 Quickly, I became enthralled by its elegance, clarity, features, efficiency and customer service over at Animas.
-I won’t labor on the many special features of this pump, after all this is a food column and www.diabetesnet.com, this website, explains it all much better than I can.
+I won’t labor on the many special features of this pump after all this is a food column and www.diabetesnet.com, this website, explains it all much better than I can.
 Suffice to say that for starters, I love all the information on the home screen.
-At a glance I know how much insulin I have on board, the status of the battery, current basal rate and the time of day.
-The time piece component alone frees me from wearing a watch.
+At a glance, I know how much insulin I have on board, the status of the battery, current basal rate and the time of day.
+The timepiece component alone frees me from wearing a watch.
 This is a great advantage when I do long walks.
 By the way, the other new tech assistant for the new year is a pedometer that really works.

 After any activity that involves time and commitment, it’s nice to know the results of what you accomplished.
 There are many good pedometers on the market to choose from.
-The new one I bought is an Omron which, once programmed, gives me a barrel full of information including number of aerobic steps, number of calories burned and distance.
+The new one I bought is an Omron which, once programmed, gives me a barrel full of information including a number of aerobic steps, number of calories burned and distance.

-So, here I am in the diabetes high tech crowd, confidently wearing my fully loaded belt of new meter, new pump and new pedometer for the new year.
+So, here I am in the diabetes high tech crowd, confidently wearing my fully loaded belt of the new meter, new pump and new pedometer for the new year.
 Oh-oh, somebody just called me about the Nike card that slips into sneakers and hooks up with an I-pod to record steps and distance ……..
 Okay.
 Enough is enough for now!
 Let’s go cook.

 At this time of year, no matter what the weather is doing, I like to indulge in comfort foods.
 These are some of my favorites.

 |Potato Pancakes (8 pancakes)

 |3 large Idaho or Yukon potatoes

 |Homemade Applesauce (3 cups)

 |2 lbs. favorite apples, peeled and cut into small chunks

 Kitchen Note: Let your taste buds be your guide when using cinnamon.

 |Fiber Loaded Chili (6 servings)

-|2 15oz. cans kidney beans, drained and rinsed
+|2 15oz. cans kidney beans drained and rinsed

 Kitchen Note: Experiment with the hot peppers.
 Start slowly and add on to get it right.
-Extra garnishes for chili can be yogurt, sour cream, shredded low fat cheddar, black olives, sliced scallion and anything else your imagination and taste allows.
+Extra garnishes for chili can be yogurt, sour cream, shredded low-fat cheddar, black olives, sliced scallion and anything else your imagination and taste allows.